 In 2002 we received a large monetary donation as Safeway's Charity of Choice.
 We now had a large treasury but a comparatively small membership, located mainly in Seattle.
 At the same time we realized we were the only Spina Bifida-focused group in the Pacific Northwest; therefore, we contacted SBAA constituents throughout Washington, Oregon, Idaho, Montana and Alaska.
 We amassed a membership in all five states and began awarding our own grants to partners like Seattle Children's Hospital who would help fulfill our mission.

-In 2008 we affiliated with SBAA, and had to break into individual chapters for each of our five states.
-We became the Spina Bifida Association of Washington State (SBAWS).
-We held our first Walk-N-Roll in 2010 and continued with events and support for our constituents, reaching 300 members strong.
+In 2008, we affiliated with SBAA (Spina Bifida Association of America, now SBA), based in Washington D.C., and had the opportunity to rebrand our organization in order to better serve our community in order to better serve our community as hyper-local focused organization, known as the Spina Bifida Association of Washington State.
+We held our first Walk-N-Roll in 2010 and continued events and support for our constituents, reaching 300 members strong.

 Back to the Fundamentals